 5 arrested in connection with shooting of judge, wife in Indiana

-Five people have been arrested in connection with the Sunday shooting of a judge and his wife in Indiana, according to authorities.
+Five people have been arrested in connection with the shooting that injured a judge and his wife at their home in Indiana last weekend, authorities said.

 The Lafayette Police Department said the arrests were made "after a coordinated, multi-state operation involving hundreds of investigative hours."